-“We didn’t want to ignore the many contributions of these people in the development of the farm—and of the nation,” said John Macfarlane, a current member of the Board of Visitors.
+“We didn’t want to ignore the many contributions of these people in the development of the farm—and of the nation,” said John Macfarlane, a former member of the Board of Visitors.
 “They were farmers, herdsmen, blacksmiths, horsemen, millers, cooks, seamstresses, and laborers who contributed to the community they lived in.”

 The University of Virginia is undertaking a similar historical reassessment.
-Last June, the board approved the design and construction of a Memorial to Enslaved Laborers at the University of Virginia.
+In June 2017, the board approved the design and construction of a Memorial to Enslaved Laborers at the University of Virginia.
 The memorial will commemorate the contributions of enslaved people who worked to build and sustain the University in its early years.
 Developed by a design team with input from University experts and important constituents, such as students and community members, the memorial will rise from an open green area of the historic Grounds east of Brooks Hall and across from the Corner.

 Designed by the Boston architecture firm of Höweler + Yoon, the granite memorial is an open concentric ring with the same diameter as the Rotunda.
 Subtle images of faces from period photographs will grace the outer wall, while the innermost wall will bear 973 known names of the enslaved and include placeholders for the estimated 4,000 names not yet known.
 Inside, a central grassy area will face a circular stone bench, where a nearby ring of water will spill over a shelf inscribed with a timeline related to the history of slavery at the University and the nation.
 In time, a grove of trees will grow up around the memorial, providing a place for quiet reflection, teaching, and public gatherings.